RongWenYin/improved_blora/README.md

     --cust_block_list="down_blocks.2.attentions.0 down_blocks.2.attentions.1 mid_block.attentions.0 up_blocks.0.attentions.0 up_blocks.0.attentions.1 up_blocks.0.attentions.2"

       ```
-This will optimize the Improved B-LoRAs weights for the content and style and store them in  `output_dir`.
+This will optimize the Improved B-LoRAs weights for the style and store them in  `output_dir`.
 Parameters that need to replace  `instance_data_dir`, `output_dir`, `instance_prompt` (in our paper we use `A [v]`)